cisco-en-programmability/ansible-collection-catalystwan/roles/cluster/README.md

 Role Variables
 --------------
-- `vmanage_instances`: A list of vManage instances containing management IP, admin username, and admin password.
-May also include vManage persona and services configuration for cluster usage.
+- `manager_instances`: A list of Manager instances containing management IP, admin username, and admin password.
+May also include Manager persona and services configuration for cluster usage.
 - `default_services`: A list of services for cluster usage, such as `sd-avc`.

 Dependencies